 We'll travel through beech forests, lush meadows and open pastures, mostly on soft grass in the entry valleys, surrounded by the jagged peaks of the Accursed Mountains.
 At times we will cross from one valley to the next, climbing steeper paths with boulder and dry rock sections.
 Our maximum altitude reaches around 1,500m.

 Albania enjoys a Mediterranean climate.
-Throughout the spring and early autumn we can expect temperatures in the early to mid 20s °C. The mountain air is refreshingly cool on clear days, with temperatures dropping to the high teens °C at night.
+Throughout June we can expect temperatures in the early to mid 20s°C. The mountain air is refreshingly cool on clear days, with temperatures dropping to the high teens°C at night.
 The conditions are absolutely perfect for trail running.